parsakhaz/moondream-discord-bot/README.md

 ### Thread Creation Issues
 - Ensure the bot has "Create Public Threads" and "Manage Threads" permissions
 - Some channels may have thread creation disabled by server settings

+### Thread Naming Issues
+- If threads aren't being renamed, check that the bot has "Manage Threads" permissions
+- Very unusual images might not generate good titles; the bot will fall back to timestamp-based names
+- Check API logs for any errors during title generation

 ### Command Not Working in Thread
 - Make sure you're using the correct command format